matthewjwoodruff/pareto.py/README.md

 * `--line-number`: Optional.
 Report line number in file of origin when appending contribution.

+* `--reverse-column-indices`: Optional.
+Count column indices from the end of the row rather than from the beginning.
+This affects the behavior of `-o`, `-e`, and `-m`.  `-o` and `-m` will count from the end of the row, which reverses the order of the objectives from the point of view of `-e`.
+So if you specify `-o 0-2 --reverse-column-indices -e 0.1 0.2 0.2 -m 0`, the *last* column of each row gets maximized with epsilon 0.1, while the two columns before it get minimized with epsilon 0.2.
+If you want to specify epsilons in forward order, switch the direction of the index range: `-o 2-0 --reverse-column-indices -e 0.2 0.2 0.1 -m 0` has the same effect.

 ### What is this?
 For more information, please consult the following references: